Sails & Trails Summer Camp

 Afternoon Care 4pm – 5pm$9/hr.

-The Family Day (All Star Regatta) is a chance for participants to show off their newly learned Sailing, Kayaking and Nature skills to their families.
+Family Day is a chance for participants to show off their newly learned Sailing, Kayaking and Nature skills to their families.
 The event is fun, free, and includes Lunch.
 Open to all families of the summer's Sails & Trails Camp participants.

 Quassapaug Sailing Center provides educational scholarships to local youths to attend summer sailing classes.